Padding-kk state machine

 There are a few subtle details concerning the connection between the Read operation and the Main SM to be taken into account.

-Please note that these quoted code lines will differ with different versions.
+Please note that these quoted code lines may vary across different versions.
 They should only be taken as examples for a particular code version.

 Note that \(\texttt{HASHPOS}\) is marking the position in the string of the byte where the reading starts.
 The Plookup shown above, maps the committed polynomial \(\texttt{HASHPOS}\) in the Main SM to the linear combination of the committed polynomials; \(\mathtt{len}\), \(\mathtt{rem}\) and \(\mathtt{crLen}\); of the Padding-KK SM as,